.NET HELP

 In C#, both structs and classes serve as fundamental building blocks for organizing and storing data, but they have distinct characteristics that make them suitable for different scenarios.
 Understanding the differences between C# structs and classes is crucial for making informed decisions when designing your C# applications.

 In this article, we'll explore the key distinctions between structs and classes, discussing their use cases, memory management, and performance implications.
-Also, we will discuss how to use structs and classes with IronPDF for PDF file creation.
+Also, we will discuss how to use structs and classes with IronPDF for C# for PDF file creation.

 1. Overview of Structs and Classes